-Position Description Plan, organize, direct, control, and coordinate activities of workers engaged in propagating, cultivating, and harvesting horticultural specialties, such as trees, shrubs, flowers, mushrooms, and other plants.
+Example of Nursery or Greenhouse Manager Job Plan, organize, direct, control, and coordinate activities of workers engaged in propagating, cultivating, and harvesting horticultural specialties, such as trees, shrubs, flowers, mushrooms, and other plants.

-Life As a Nursery or Greenhouse Manager: What Do They Do?
+Life As a Nursery or Greenhouse Manager

 - Provide information to customers on the care of trees, shrubs, flowers, plants, and lawns.